medialab/defacto-enrichment-public/compile-rss/README.md

 ### Example

-Let's say you have a file you generated with the `defacto-enrichment` workflow, `enriched-urls.json`, and you want to add that to a directory you're curating of historic versions of the your dataset's enrichment, `./committed-data`.
+Let's say you have a file you generated with the `defacto-enrichment` workflow, `enriched-urls.json`, and you want to add that to a directory you're curating of historic versions of your dataset's enrichment, `./committed-data`.

 ```console
 .